 Host: My wife is very cynical.
 If I made a vision board, she’d say, “Well this, all this hocus focus is not going to work.
 You just have to do something else”.
 How do I convince the naysayers about self-motivation and vision boards and, you know, talking about motivating yourself?

 Kristie: Listen, Wes.
-We are no in a convincing business.
+We are not in a convincing business.
 We are in the industry of ascending.
-You know how you're going to demonstrate by showing up in a full blast of energy.
+You know how you're going to demonstrate?
+By showing up in a full blast of energy.
 No matter where you go they would say, “How do you have this energy?”.
 It’s not caffeine.
 I don’t drink sodas.
 Let me tell you, it’s in me believing beyond belief.
 It’s in me thinking about what I'm thinking about.
 It’s in me checking the thoughts at the door and refusing to live less than my best.
 And they’re going to want some of that sauce.

 Host: Oh my God!
 Your enthusiasm is infectious.
 I love it!
 It’s fantastic. (laughing) You are the queen.
 You are the queen.
 When I say queen, that's your website, “Queenfidence”.
 That is a very unique word-combining queen, power, confidence and that's what you're all about.
 How did you come up with that term?

 Kristie: Wes, the story of my life.
-So, as I mentioned, you know, when we become who you are destined to be, it is making deliberate steps.
+So, as I mentioned, you know, when you become who you are destined to be, it is making deliberate steps.
 And when I was younger, I was absolutely horrified at public speaking.
 I was a timid, shy girl.
-The one who sat in the back of the classroom, never raising our hand and once again I had to make a decision, “I don’t want to live my life like that, you know, in the shadows of obscurity”.
+The one who sat in the back of the classroom, never raising her hand and once again I had to make a decision, “I don’t want to live my life like that, you know, in the shadows of obscurity”.
 So I began to start practicing “acting as if” before I was there.
-And I specifically remember when I was in college, my freshman year in a Communication class and you know put on presentations.
+And I specifically remember when I was in college, my freshman year in a Communications class, and you know you put on presentations.